perilsensitive/cxnes/README.md

 will only enable portable mode until you exit cxNES.
 To make cxNES always use portable mode, follow these steps:

-1. Create a folder named 'data' in the same folder where you extracted cxNES, then create a folder named 'cxnes' inside the new 'data' folder.
-These folders are included in the cxNES zipfile, so they should already exist (assuming you didn't delete them).
+1. Create a folder named 'userdata' in the same folder where you extracted cxNES.

-2. Create a file in data\cxnes called 'portable.txt'.
-You can create this file any way you'd like; it's probably easiest to just use Notepad.
-The contents of this file don't matter; cxNES doesn't read the file, but only checks to see if it exists.
-If this file exists, cxNES wil run in portable mode.
-If not, and you didn't pass '--portable' on the command line, it will run normally.

-3. If you have user data in %APPDATA%\cxnes already, you may want to copy it to data\cxnes inside the folder where cxNES is installed.
+2. If you have user data in %APPDATA%\cxnes already, you may want to copy it to userdata inside the folder where cxNES is installed.

-cxNES should now always look for user data in the data\cxnes folder inside the folder where cxNES is located rather than in
+cxNES should now always look for user data in the 'userdata' folder inside the folder where cxNES is located rather than in
 %APPDATA%\cxnes.

 To upgrade a portable installation, you can unzip the new version of cxNES into the same folder as the old one.
-User data (stuff in the data folder) will not be touched, so you don't need to worry about wiping out your save states or save files.
-Alternatively, you can just extract the new version of cxNES to a new folder and copy or move the data folder from the old version to the new one.
+User data (stuff in the userdata folder) will not be touched, so you don't need to worry about wiping out your save states or save files.
+Alternatively, you can just extract the new version of cxNES to a new folder and copy or move the userdata folder from the old version to the new one.

 Default Bindings
 ----------------